alttester/AltTester-Unity-SDK/Docs/source/pages/known-issues.rst

 Networking
 ----------

-AltTester does not support proxy configurations
+AltTester® does not support proxy configurations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Problem**: At the moment, AltTester does not have built-in support for proxy configurations.
-When using AltTester, the tool does not handle proxy settings, which can cause connectivity issues
+**Problem**: At the moment, AltTester® does not have built-in support for proxy configurations.
+When using AltTester®, the tool does not handle proxy settings, which can cause connectivity issues

-**Affects**: AltUnity Tester v1.7.1, v1.7.2, AltTester Unity SDK v1.8.*, v2.0.x
+**Affects**: AltUnity Tester v1.7.1, v1.7.2, AltTester® Unity SDK v1.8.*, v2.0.x